 Guests must bring their own blankets and dishes.

 Enjoy nature’s sights and sounds from the comfort of our cozy camping cabins.
-Offered at most of our campgrounds, the cabins sleep 4-6 campers and offer you all the features of traditional camping with the luxury of a roofed accommodation.
-Furnished with beds, mattresses, refrigerator, microwave, and your very own barbecue – you’ll be camping in style!
+Offered at most of our campgrounds, the cabins sleep up to 6 campers and offer you all the features of traditional camping with the luxury of a roofed accommodation.
+Furnished with beds, mattresses, refrigerator, microwave, and your very own barbecue (propane provided) – you’ll be camping in style!

-Waterfront cabin (1) at Mille Roches Campground and (2) at Woodlands campground that feature two futon beds complete with mattresses.
-A bar refrigerator, a microwave and charcoal barbecue, are provided for your cooking convenience.
-All you need to bring are bedding (sleeping bags or bed linens), cooking and eating utensils and personal items.
+Waterfront cabin (1) at Mille Roches Campground and (2) at Woodlands campground that feature a queen bed and a futon bed complete with mattresses.
+It also includes a bar refrigerator, a microwave and a charcoal barbecue (charcoal NOT provided).
+All you need to bring are bedding (sleeping bags or bed linens), cooking, charcoal, and eating utensils and personal items.

-The cabins accommodate up to a maximum of four persons.
-Pets are not allowed in the cabins.
+The cabins accommodate up to a maximum of four people.
+Pets are only allowed in the Chipmunk Mini Cabin.
 All cabins are non-smoking.
 Regular park rules apply.

 Located in a private area on Woodlands Island within the Long Sault Parkway, the Family Lodge has three bedrooms which sleep up to 10 people, a small kitchen and bathroom with shower facility.
 Two 30 Amp RV sites are close-by and can be booked at the same time as the lodge, making it the perfect location for extended family get-togethers.